Emotions are…complicated

 Overarching themes.

 In our lab, we primarily focus on the influence of emotions and their regulation on decision-making and behavior.
-This involves examining emotional experience at every step of the process — how it is represented in the brain, how it is verbally labelled, when/if individuals recognize the need for it to be regulated, and how it influences judgment and decision-making.
+This involves examining emotional experience at every step of the process — how it is represented in the brain, how it is verbally labelled, when/if individuals recognize the need for it to be regulated, and how it influences social decision-making.

 Methods.